An engaging presentation has a bit of everything, and to get that everything feeling, you must have a perfect app.

 Prezi library is a section to save your most used elements.
 You can save any element from a presentation and use it in other presentations.

 Prezi’s mobile app allows viewing and presenting presentations, but editing is impossible.
-In comparison, you can edit and present slides on your mobile phone in the Google Slides app.
+In the Google Slides app, you can edit and present slides on your mobile phone.

-Although editing on mobile is a bit time consuming, you have the option if you have no other choice.
+Although editing on mobile is a bit time-consuming, you have the option if you have no choice.

 Integrations and add-ons